oelarnes/spells/README.md

 When refreshing a given set's data files from 17Lands using the provided functions, the cache for that set is automatically cleared.
 Additionally `summon` has named arguments `read_cache` and `write_cache`, and the project exposes `spells.cache.clear_cache(set_code: str)` for further control.

 # Documentation
-In order to give a valid specification for more conplex queries, it's important to understand a bit about what Spells is doing under the hood.
+In order to give a valid specification for more complex queries, it's important to understand a bit about what Spells is doing under the hood.

 ## Basic Concepts
 Let's briefly review the structure of the underlying data.
 Spells supports aggregations on two of the three large data sets provided by 17Lands, which